dantleech/blog/content/posts/2026/05-21-day-23/index.md

 (not quite).
 Maybe I was just hungry after the 195k the day before.

-There were lots of school kids in the hostel but the breakfast hall consisted only of the "individuals" such as myself but a bunch of them were waiting to fill their water bottles at the water fountain.
+There were lots of school kids in the hostel but the breakfast hall consisted only of the "individuals" such as myself but a bunch of the kids were waiting to fill their water bottles at the water fountain.
 The included breakfast was good, there were boiled eggs, cheese, apple tarts, yoghuts, cereals, good bread, honey, juice, etc.